George Eagle Memorial Scholarship

 George Eagle fostered the concept that protecting public health and preserving the environment is an ongoing process and that its success depends upon the perseverance and patience of environmental health professionals.
 Those who knew George recognized his professionalism, and organizational creativity, as well as his ability and willingness to assume leadership.
 His influence on environmental health will continue to prevail far into the future.

-- Students must be enrolled in a program leading to an undergraduate degree in Environmental Health or a related field as determined by the OEHA Board of Directors.
+- Enrolled in an environmental health degree program or related degree program as determined by the OEHA Board of Directors.

-- Students must have a sophomore, junior or senior standing in a baccalaureate program.
+- Must have a sophomore, junior, or senior status in a baccalaureate program.

-- Whether attending school in Ohio or out of state, the student shall express the intent to become employed in environmental health in Ohio following graduation.
+- Whether an undergraduate in Ohio or out of state, applicant shall express the intent to pursue an environmental health related career in the State of Ohio upon graduation.

-- Registered Sanitarian in the State of Ohio.
+- Registered Environmental Health Specialist (REHS) or Environmental Health Specialist in Training (EHSIT) in the State of Ohio.

-- A personal interview will be required of the top three candidates as determined by the Scholarship Committee at a time and location selected by the Committee.
+- A personal interview may be required as determined by the George Eagle Scholarship Committee.